 How to Care for Cockatiels

 Cockatiels aren’t difficult to care for.
-These birds are rather small, so even if you live in a studio apartment, you can accommodate a cockatiel.
-It just needs to be provided with:
+These birds are small, so you can accommodate a cockatiel even if you live in a studio apartment.

 Cockatiel Cage Setup

-A cockatiel should never be kept in a cage full-time.
+A cockatiel should never be kept in its cage constantly.
 However, this will be where it eats, sleeps, and lives while you’re out of the house.
-Because of this, this mini-home needs to be set up with the cockatiel’s comfort and space requirements in mind.
+Because of this, this mini home needs to be set up with the cockatiel’s comfort and space requirements in mind.

 How Big Should A Cockatiel Cage Be?

 Cockatiels need a larger cage than you might think.
-In fact, the larger the cage, the better.
 The smallest cage you can get for a cockatiel is:

 - There should be horizontal bars on at least two sides of the cage

-- If the horizontal bars are spaced too far apart, your cockatiel may get its head stuck between them.
-This is dangerous.
+- If the horizontal bars are spaced too far apart, your cockatiel may get its head stuck between them

-Ideally, your cage will be even larger than this.
-If you intend on keeping the bird in it most of the time, try to invest in as large of a cage as possible.
-If you only plan on keeping the cockatiel inside at night or when you are not home, then the minimum cage size will be acceptable.
-Like all parrots, cockatiels need a certain degree of space to:
+Ideally, your cage will be larger.
+If you intend on keeping the cockatiel in its cage most of the time, get as large a cage as possible.
+If you only plan on keeping the cockatiel inside at night or when you’re not home, then the minimum cage size will be acceptable.
+Cockatiels need a certain degree of space to: